ashifmahmudchowdhury/AuraM6-LWP-Series/readme.md

 this is for the auram5new folder only. this should be the latest code from kdog.

+# LWP #
+LWP library has been added in this version.
+Now AuraM6 is running on LWP threads.
+To learn more about the AuraM6 LWP see the LWP directory example and documentations and open source codes.

 # Multithreading #
 fix multithreading in main.c. this will need a serious looking at so that aura can handle multiple applications at once.